 Secrets of an Ancient Alloy and Networks of Knowledge

-At first glance, this may seem coincidental, but for archaeologists, such a “mix” of metals is an important clue.
+At first glance this may seem coincidental, but for archaeologists such a mix of metals is an important clue.
 Pure copper is relatively soft, causing tools made from it to dull quickly.
-The addition of arsenic or nickel makes the metal harder and more durable, making it more suitable for drilling or working with tough materials.
+The addition of arsenic or nickel hardens the metal and makes it more durable, which is better for drilling or working with tough materials.

-This leads scientists to suggest that the composition of the alloy may have been intentionally selected.
-This implies that craftsmen of the time already understood the properties of metals and could experiment with additives to achieve the desired results.
+That suggests the alloy composition may have been intentionally chosen.
+It implies that craftsmen of the time already understood some properties of metals and could experiment with additives to achieve desired results.
 If so, the technological knowledge of the ancient Egyptians was far more advanced than previously thought.

-Moreover, such a metal composition may indicate contacts with other regions of the Eastern Mediterranean, from where ores or finished metal blanks could have been sourced.
+Moreover, such a metal composition may indicate contact with other regions of the eastern Mediterranean, from where ores or finished metal blanks could have been sourced.

 A Revolution in Craftsmanship Long Before the Pyramids

-Prior to this reevaluation, bow drills had only been documented in later periods of Egyptian history, such as during the New Kingdom in the mid to late 2nd millennium B.C.
-Evidence of this can be found in wall paintings in on the west bank of Luxor, depicting craftsmen making beads and wooden items.
+Prior to this reevaluation, bow drills had only been documented in later periods of Egyptian history, such as during the New Kingdom in the mid to late second millennium B.C.
+Evidence of this appears in wall paintings on the west bank of Luxor that depict craftsmen making beads and wooden items.

 “This reanalysis provides compelling evidence that the object was used as a bow drill, which allowed for faster and more controlled drilling than simply pushing or twisting an awl by hand,” Odler added.
 “This means that Egyptian craftsmen mastered reliable rotary drilling more than two thousand years before some of the best-preserved sets of drills appeared.”